manlydev/manlydev/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello 👋!
 My name is Manly and I'm a full-stack web developer from Turkey</h2>

 ###